tembo-io/pgmq/pgmq-extension/README.md

 In order for automatic partition maintenance to take place, several settings must be added to the `postgresql.conf` file, which is typically located in the postgres `DATADIR`.
 `pg_partman_bgw.interval`
 in `postgresql.conf`.
-Below are the default configuration values set in Tembo docker images.
+Below are the default configuration values set in pgmq docker images.

 Add the following to `postgresql.conf`.
 Note, changing `shared_preload_libraries` requires a restart of Postgres.